-- In the consensus rule that a transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs, explicitly say that inputs from coinbase transactions include funding stream outputs. - The definition of an abstraction function in §4.1.8 'Represented Group' on p.
+- The definition of an abstraction function in §4.1.8 'Represented Group' on p.
 27 incorrectly required canonicity, i.e. that $abst{\mathbb{G}}$ does not accept inputs outside the range of $repr{\mathbb{G}}$.
 While this was originally intended, it is not true of $abst{\mathbb{J}}$.
 (It is also not true of $abstBytes{Ed25519}$, but Ed25519 is not strictly defined as a represented group in this specification.) - Correct Theorem 5.4.2 on p.
-73, which was proving the wrong thing.
-It needs to prove that NoteCommit^{Sapling} does not return Uncommitted^{Sapling}, but was previously proving that PedersenHash does not return that value.

-- The note about non-canonical encodings in § 5.4.8.3 'Jubjub' on p.
-77 gave incorrect values for the encodings of the point of order 2, by omitting a q{J} term. - The specification of decryption in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-54 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{\mathbb{J}}(pk\star_d) = \bot$, which is needed in order for its use as input to KA^{Sapling}.
+72, which was proving the wrong thing.
+It needs to prove that NoteCommit^{Sapling} does not return Uncommitted^{Sapling}, but was previously proving that PedersenHash does not return that value. - The note about non-canonical encodings in § 5.4.8.3 'Jubjub' on p.
+76 gave incorrect values for the encodings of the point of order 2, by omitting a q{J} term. - The specification of decryption in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+52 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{J}(pk\star{d}) = \bot$, which is needed in order for its use as input to KA^{Sapling}.
 Agree to be well-typed. - The specification did not require pk_d to be in the subgroup $\mathbb{J}^{(r)}$, while the implementation in zcashd did.
 This check is not needed for security; however, since Jubjub public keys are normally of type KA^{Sapling}.PublicPrimeSubgroup, we change the specification to match zcashd. - Correct the procedure for generating dummy Sapling notes in §4.7.2 'Dummy Notes (Sapling)' on p.
 38. - Add a note in §5.4.9.1 'BCTV14' on p.
-80 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
+78 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
 This is a more accurate name since it is also used on commitments. - Rename char to byte in field type declarations.

 - Add macros and Makefile support for building the NU5 draft specification. - Clarify the encoding of block heights for the "height in coinbase" rule.
 The description of this rule has also moved from §7.5 on p.
-96 to §7.1.2 'Transaction Consensus Rules' on p.
-91. - Include the activation dates of Heartwood and Canopy in §6 'Network Upgrades' on p.
-88. - Section links in the Heartwood and Canopy versions of the specification now go to the correct document URL. - Attempt to improve search and cut-and-paste behaviour for ligatures in some PDF readers.
+93 to §7.1.2 'Transaction Consensus Rules' on p.
+89. - Include the activation dates of Heartwood and Canopy in §6 'Network Upgrades' on p.
+87. - Section links in the Heartwood and Canopy versions of the specification now go to the correct document URL. - Attempt to improve search and cut-and-paste behaviour for ligatures in some PDF readers.